San Antonio DWI Lawyer

 Intoxication assault (serious bodily injury) and intoxication manslaughter (fatality) are serious felony crimes, punishable by prison terms up to 10 years and 20 years, respectively.
 If convicted and sentenced to prison, a person will likely serve more than half or more of the sentence.

-Our criminal law attorneys have been successful with motions to suppress and other strategies in seeking to spare clients from going to prison.
+Our criminal law attorneys have been successful with motions to suppress, trials, and other strategies in seeking to spare clients from going to jail or prison.
 We examine every possible defense and mitigating factor, including the underlying basis for DWI and whether intoxication was the cause of the accident.
 Did the other driver run a red light or contribute to the accident in some way?
 Were there obstructions or other factors?
-While preparing for trial, we also engage prosecutors in negotiations for alternatives to incarcerations, including house arrest, community service or substance abuse treatment.
+We also engage prosecutors in negotiations for alternatives to incarceration, including house arrest, community service or substance abuse treatment.

 We have represented many individuals charged with intoxication assault and intoxication manslaughter.
-Many clients were given probation, some clients had their cases reduced to misdemeanors, and one client was given probation after a jury trial for a triple intoxication assault that was reversed on appeal and ultimately dismissed and expunged.
+Some clients were given probation, some clients had their cases reduced to misdemeanors, and one client was given probation after a jury trial for a triple intoxication manslaughter that we got reversed on appeal and ultimately the case was dismissed and expunged.

 Don’t Say or Sign Anything Without Consulting A San Antonio DWI Lawyer